codenotary/immudb/README.md

 Data stored in immudb is cryptographically coherent and verifiable.
 Unlike blockchains, immudb can handle millions of transactions per second, and can be used both as a lightweight service or embedded in your application as a library. immudb runs everywhere, on an IoT device, your notebook, a server, on-premise or in the cloud.

-immudb can be used as a key-value store or relational data structure and supports both transactions and blobs, so there are no limits to the use cases.
-Companies use immudb to secure and tamper-evident log data, sensor data, sensitive data, transactions, software build recipes, rule-base data, even artifacts and even video streams.
+When used as a relational data database, it supports both transactions and blobs, so there are no limits to the use cases.
+Developers and organizations use immudb to secure and tamper-evident log data, sensor data, sensitive data, transactions, software build recipes, rule-base data, artifacts and even video streams.
 [Examples of organizations using immudb today.](https://www.immudb.io)

 ## Contents